 - Committee: Eric McCrum, Sally Robertson.

 Our members come from, and our excursions cover, many of the areas of the Darling Scarp including Darlington, Glen Forrest, Gooseberry Hill, Helena Valley, Hovea, Kalamunda, Lesmurdie, Mundaring, Parkerville, Roleystone, Sawyers Valley, Swan View, Stoneville, and beyond.
 We draw people from the City of Armadale, the Shire of Kalamunda, the Shire of Mundaring and the City of Swan in particular, but not exclusively, and we get members and visitors from throughout Western Australia incluidng people who ravel to our monthly meetings from as far away as Toodyay and Joondalup and Yanchep.
 All are welcome.
 Our excursions may also go beyond the Perth Hills, in 2017, for instance, on the September long weekend we visited the Porongurups; and in 2018 we went to Kulin, in the Wheatbelt.

-Unless otherwise indicated, all meetings are held the second Friday of the month starting at 7:30 pm.
+Unless otherwise indicated, all meetings are held the second Friday of the month (except January) starting at 7:30 pm.
 Please arrive for 7.15pm.

 Our monthly meetings are held in Kalamunda at the Jorgensen Park Pavilion, Crescent Road, off Mundaring Weir Road, Kalamunda, WA.